trafalmejo/trafalmejo.github.io/_posts/2017-10-05-QuestionaryProject.md

 1. Tools used, with justification

-+Node.js - web Crawling (optional) in order to get actual sales and make it more desirable +Node.js - backend framework (optional) in order to register numbers +Express.js - frontend framework - to generate dinamic content +Photoshop - content development look and feel minimal  vs overconsumption +Godaddy hosting and Buy Domain
++ Node.js - web Crawling (optional) in order to get actual sales and make it more desirable
++ Node.js - backend framework (optional) in order to register numbers
++ Express.js - frontend framework - to generate dinamic content
++ Photoshop - content development look and feel minimal  vs overconsumption
++ Godaddy hosting and Buy Domain
-+Promote sharing via facebook - promote partners in crime who recomend the sales.
++ Promote sharing via facebook - promote partners in crime who recomend the sales.

 2. Data collection and measurement (if appropriate)

-+Node.js + web storage = noNeeded articles
++ Node.js + web storage = noNeeded articles

 3. Ethical risks and mitigation

-+people who are not interested in the project - apologies and explanation of the project.
++ people who are not interested in the project - apologies and explanation of the project.
-+people's feelings hurt - apologies and explanation of the project.
++ people's feelings hurt - apologies and explanation of the project.

 4. Legal risks and mitigation

-+commercial web page - no credit card or personal information trade +official web pages demands - not a copy
++ commercial web page - no credit card or personal information trade
++ official web pages demands - not a copy

 ## Justification